10 Benefits of Botox: and 4 Mistakes That Could Age Your Face

 How to Get Rid of Botox Faster

-As a result, they can be very "heavy-handed" when it comes to Botox dosing, causing one to look older or just plain odd.
+There are still some providers who do not evaluate or consider individual facial structure, issues, or age (which is very important).
+As a result, they can be very "heavy-handed" when it comes to dosing, causing one to look older or just plain odd.

-So what if your provider was a little over aggressive with Botox injections, and you're wondering is there a way to get rid of Botox faster?
+So what if your provider was a little over aggressive with injections, and you're wondering is there a way to get rid of Botox faster?

+Botox can take 3-6 months to dissipate and unfortunately, you'll have to wait it out.
 But, next time, do the research and consult with your provider to make sure you get the best treatment for your needs.

-10 Benefits of Botox: FAQ's
+10 Benefits of Botox: FAQs

 Have questions about the uses or benefits of Botox?
 Send them here, and we'll try to answer as soon as possible.